-This study will demonstrate biblical support for the existence of Satan and his demonic host, describe their nature, and support the claims in the statement.
+This study will demonstrate biblical support for the existence of Satan and his demonic host, describe their nature, and support the relevant claims in the AMC Statement on Satan and Demons.
+(Full AMC Statement)

-Satan, too, is a demon, and he is mentioned numerous times in both testaments, as will be seen below.
+Satan, too, is a demon, and he is mentioned numerous times in both testaments.

 Angels were created by God before He created the heavens and the earth; but one-third of them became demons when they rebelled against God.
 Their rebellion will be addressed below.